Jack-0-0/Laughter-Detection/train/README.md

 * cuda 9.0

 ## Datasets
-Train, test and validation datasets for each language can be downloaded at [link to be added].
+Train, test and validation datasets for each language can be found in laughter_ds.zip.

 Alternatively, the datasets can be created as described in the preprocessing section [here](/preprocessing).